UW Health Pharmacy Technician Training Program

 The UW Health Pharmacy Technician Training Program in Madison, Wisconsin, has been designed to provide you with the knowledge and skills to be successful in your career as a pharmacy technician.

 Our philosophy is to learn in a classroom environment, practice through simulated labs, and do in actual patient-centered pharmacies.

 Important Program Information

 - Our program is designed to teach our students everything they need know in order to be a skilled pharmacy technician.

 - The Bureau of Labor Statistics anticipates a 20% percent growth in the need for pharmacy technicians from 2012 to 2022

-- Applicants must possess a high school diploma or equivalency certificate.
-Learn more about applying to our program
+- Applicants must be 18 years of age (or 17 with minimum requirements) and possess a high school diploma or equivalency certificate by completion of didactic/lab portion of program Learn more about applying to our program

-- The training program, located in our pharmacy specific training center, lasts approximately 22 weeks, including didactic/classroom time, lab time and experiential training.
+- The training program, located in our pharmacy-specific training center, lasts 19 to 28 weeks, including didactic/classroom time, lab time and experiential training.

 Letter from UW Health Pharmacy Director Steve Rough